Thinking about moving here?

 Occasionally I have heard some local people complain about the cost of living here, but they don’t know about the cost of living and doing business elsewhere or in the big cities, they have been here most of their lives, and some families have been here for three generations.

 If you are ready for a place in the sun, you’ll find a lot of sun here.
-Always remember though, you have just as much a right to live here as anyone else does, and I am personally inviting you to come and check it out.
 You might find work here, but don’t count on it for certain.
 It would be ideal for traveling salesmen, a truck drivers, anyone with retirement income, or their own flexible go-anywhere business.
 If you are at all wealthy you can live like royalty or if you have a service to provide, we need that kind of thing too.
 You will do well if you are a do-it-yourself type.

 In the past I posted a notice on this site that this website was not the “official” Springfield web site.
-But what is really meant by an “official” web site anyway?
-Would it be a government web site?
-(That’s just the government, and how boring is that?)
+But what is really meant by an “official” web site?
+Would that be a government web site?
+This is not a government website, but it is my official website for Springfield.

 Compared to the big city, Springfield is a quiet and remote area.
 You may have to learn to shop on the Internet or else travel 50 to 200 miles to get what you are looking for.
 Its a wonderful place to live, but you may have to know how to entertain yourself.

 We have everything we need here, even though some describe this as "a remote area."
-We have a grocery store, two banks, a credit union, a hospital, some real good eatin' places and a couple of places for a cold brew.
-And of course we have schools and churches.
+We have a grocery store, two banks, a credit union, a hospital, and some good eatin' places.
 We also have a lot of peace and quiet where if you want, you can live the simple life.

 This is not a place where you will find the hustle and bustle of a large city.
 It is a place where you might find turkey buzzards roosting on the tower by the city hall, or a skunk living under your house.